strimzi/strimzi.github.io/roadmap/index.md

 ### Service broker support

-The Cluster Controller should be able to work as a [Service Broker](https://www.openservicebrokerapi.org/).
+The Cluster Operator should be able to work as a [Service Broker](https://www.openservicebrokerapi.org/).

 ### Integration with other protocols